opentargets/ot-ui-apps/packages/ui/src/components/Viewer/README.md

 | `hoveredResi` | number | Residue index of hovered residue. |
 | `clickedResi` | number | Last clicked residue index. |

+The reducer function passed to the provider is augmented with corresponding action types:

+- `setHoveredResi`: Set hovered residue index.
+- `setClickedResi`: Sel clicked residue index.

-These can be used as needed and are updated automatically from the structure and track.
+These are automatically when hovering/clicked on the structure and track.
 They can also be set manually, e.g.

 ```js
 const viewerInteractionDispatch = useViewerInteractionDispatch();